microsoft/language-server-protocol/indexFormat/specification.md

 }
 ```

+Optionally results can be emitted lazily, by ommiting `result` field and adding results later with an `item` edge (without `property`).

 ### Request: `textDocument/typeDefinition`

 Supporting `textDocument/typeDefinition` is straightforward.
 The edge is either recorded at the range or at the `ResultSet`.